jhuapl-bio/taxtriage/docs/usage.md

   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`
   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-- `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
-- `test`
-  - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
 For input to be considered the same, not only the names must be identical but the files' contents as well.
 For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

-### `-c`

-Specify the path to a specific config file (this is a core Nextflow command).
-See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ## Custom configuration